 Religious people in the UK have a choice between being married by a civil registrar and being married by a representative of their religion who shares their approach to life.
 Except in Scotland and Northern Ireland, non-religious people have no option other than the civil registrar.
 Each year thousands of people in England and Wales choose to have a wedding ceremony performed by a humanist celebrant but their weddings are not legally recognised.

-In history the Church of England’s canon law and its courts were deeply entangled with the secular law and courts but by now, although canon law is still part of the law of the land, the ecclesiastical system is almost entirely concerned with internal matters to the Church.
+Historically, the Church of England’s canon law and its courts were deeply entangled with the secular law and courts but currently, although canon law is still part of the law of the land, the ecclesiastical system is almost entirely concerned with internal matters to the Church.
 Other denominations and religions often have their own internal tribunals but again in most instances there is little conflict between the systems.
 The emergence of sharia councils (not courts) run by local Muslim imams has, however, raised concerns.
 Their business is almost entirely to provide (or refuse) religious divorces to Muslim women, and there is strong evidence of patriarchal and misogynist behaviour by some councils.
 A Muslim Arbitration Tribunal operates under the general law on arbitration and occasionally sharia councils are also reported to do so.
 Concern focuses on rulings that may stray into matters not legally open to sharia councils – child custody, inheritance and criminal matters.
 The campaign group One Law For All explains, “Proponents argue that those who choose to make use of Sharia courts and tribunals do so voluntarily and that according to the Arbitration Act parties are free to agree upon how their disputes are resolved.
 In reality, many of those dealt with by Sharia courts are from the most marginalised segments of society with little or no knowledge of their rights under British law.
-Many, particularly women, are pressured into going to these courts and abiding by their decisions.”
+Many, particularly women, are pressured into going to these courts and abiding by their decisions.”22https://onelawforall.org.uk/

-this figure who in fact are secular or non-religious is difficult to establish as the position of those who, having been raised as Muslim, are non-religious, sometimes identifying as ex-Muslim, is difficult: they may be forced to hide their non-religious views, either by social taboo against “apostasy” or outright threats of ostracism or in extreme cases against their lives.
+this figure who are secular or non-religious is difficult to establish.
+Evidence indicates that some people who have been raised as Muslim will go on to become non-religious (sometimes identifying as ex-Muslim), however they may be forced to hide their non-religious views, either by the social taboo against “apostasy” or outright threats of ostracism or in extreme cases against their lives.
 Similar problems are sometimes reported within other extremely conservative religious groups – Christian Exclusive Brethren and Charedi Jewish communities, for example.
-In November 2015 the hashtag #ExMuslimBecause trended in the UK for several days, as part of a ‘coming out’ campaign.23bbc.co.uk/news/magazine-34357047
+In November 2015, the hashtag #ExMuslimBecause trended in the UK for several days, as part of a ‘coming out’ campaign.23bbc.co.uk/news/magazine-34357047